text-x-soul/text-x-soul/IMPLEMENTATIONS.md

 Implementations done by people are in public domain and functioning may vary.

 Implementations exist for the following:
-- Qt C++(Implemented, but not neat)
+- Qt C++
-- Native C/C++(Complete, data type recognitions need more focus.)
+- Native C/C++

-Upcoming Implementations are for the following:
 - Python
+- Java

+Upcoming Implementations:
+- PHP

 Implementation requests:
 These are requests for implementing in the following languages/frameworks:
-- Java
-- PHP
+- Haxe
 - (Maybe others too)